 The Adolescent and Young Adult Eating Disorders Program at Children's Hospital serves children, adolescents, young adults, and their families.
 Our services include evaluation and management of our patients’ conditions, providing medical, psychological, and nutritional treatment.

 Our health care professionals are committed to a family-based, multi-disciplinary team approach.
-This also includes primary care physicians, psychologists, psychotherapists, nutritionists, psychiatrists, and other pediatric specialists that our engaged in the care of youth and families with suspected eating disorders.
+This also includes primary care physicians, psychologists, psychotherapists, nutritionists, psychiatrists, and other pediatric specialists engaged in the care of youth and families with suspected eating disorders.

 We treat the following eating disorders:

 - Anorexia nervosa

 © 2016 Monroe Carell Jr. Children's Hospital at Vanderbilt